Edit Filters

 In this time of giving thanks, we want to extend our deepest gratitude for a year full of learning and growth.
 2019 has been exciting for the Human Systems Dynamics Institute and the HSD Global Community of Praxis.
 We engaged in Strategic Foresight to explore HSD’s future and impact on the world in 2051.
 Thanks to all who have, and those who will, join us on this journey.

+September 5, 2019 You solve problems every day.
+You help others solve problems every day.
+You know about multiple decision-making and problem-solving models you can use in different situations.
+You find, however, that it’s sometimes difficult to be sure which model to use as you deal with the complex challenges you face in today’s world.
+Sometimes you follow a decision-making model into a rabbit hole, only to get stuck in the confusing swirl of data, meaning making, and possible actions.
 Historically, most decision models come down to gathering data, analyzing data, making a choice, and acting.
 The differences from one model to the next have to do with how they collect data, what kind of data they collect, what questions they use to make sense of those data, and ways they move the decision to action.
 On the other hand, Human Systems Dynamics uses Adaptive Action, in all situations.
 This iterative cycle of observation, reflection, and action builds on previous learning in each iteration.
 Pattern Logic and Adaptive Action allow you to focus on the underlying dynamics that shape your challenge or opportunity to move beyond the surface symptoms of any situation.
+In this month’s Live Virtual Workshop, Glenda Eoyang shares some of the insights and “tips and traps” she has learned through her rich and varied career using Adaptive Action and Pattern Logic.

 Manage Strategic Change